 Do you really need one?

 With just one additional page per month, you’ll get a lot in return, believe me.

 In the beginning, I used a regular planner without any trackers.

-At the time, I think it was a good choice for me.
+At the time, I thought it was a good choice for me.

 I didn’t want to overwhelm myself with the sea of endless possibilities which are available when just starting out.

 However, if you’re an “experienced” planner user, you very well know how planning out your days (and weeks, and months…) evolve over time.